Sitka Naval Operating Base and U.S. Army Coastal Defenses

 The Sitka Naval Operating Base and U.S. Army Coastal Defenses are the surviving elements of the World War II-era defenses and defense establishments in and around Sitka, Alaska.
 These facilities, in particular the airfields and naval bases, played a key role in the defense of Alaska, and in military operations against Japanese forces which occupied Attu and Kiska, two remote islands in the Aleutian chain.
-The Sitka facilities were designated a National Historic Landmark in 1986.
+The Sitka facilities were designated a National Historic Landmark District in 1986.